RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 run "ps -a".
 How many instances of the program are running?
 Next, exit the background program, but do not exit simpleshell, and NOT IN YOUR SIMPLE SHELL run "ps -a" again.
-You should see something like "simpleshell <defunct>".
+You should see something like "simpleshell defunct".
 Defunct processes are zombie processes as described in class and on page 121 of your textbook.
 [How-to Geek](https://www.howtogeek.com/119815/htg-explains-what-is-a-zombie-process-on-linux/) has a nice article explaining what zombie processes are. and how to